ML-Graph/winter-2026-seminar/_lectures/lecture-2.md

 ---
 type: lecture
-date: 2025-01-12
+date: 2026-01-12
-title: Paper Presentation and Project Discussion
+title: Paper Presentation and Discussion
 tldr: "Short text to describe what this lecture is about."
 thumbnail: /static_files/presentations/lec.jpg
 links: